Skip to content

 • Details

-Calling the returned source with no argument will return its stored value, calling with an argument will set a new value.
+Call the returned source with no argument to read its value.
+Call the returned source with an argument to set its value.

 • Example